-The MIT CTL Supply Chain Design Initiative conducts innovative research to help companies adopt new supply chain design paradigms.
+The MIT CTL Supply Chain Design Lab conducts innovative research to help companies adopt new supply chain design paradigms.

 Supply chain design is the foundation of strategic supply chain planning, a key for organizations to create value.
 As supply chains become more end-customer-focused and global, their design becomes paramount as a competitive differentiator.